calebpowell/calebpowell.github.io/_posts/2015-07-10-java-generics-1.md

 objs[1] = new Integer(1);//this compiles, but results in the ArrayStoreException
 ```

-So this is a problem (at least, if you are a statically typed language that really cares about type safety).
+Heterogeneous arrays are no big deal if you are using a weakly typed language such as JavaScript.
+They can be a serious problem when youR language is trying to guarantee type safety.

 Collections weren't typed prior to Java 1.5, but